 Certain of our subsidiaries are parties to material loan and lease agreements with different financial institutions.
 Such subsidiaries have used and/or will continue to use, the proceeds from these debt arrangements to fund working capital requirements and for the lease of certain equipment required to conduct our business.
-As of September 30, 2020, certain of our subsidiaries had an aggregate of \$111.8 million of outstanding indebtedness that will mature between calendar year 2020 and calendar year 2023, and we or our subsidiaries may incur additional indebtedness in the future.
+As of September 30, 2020, certain of our subsidiaries has an aggregate of \$111.8 million of outstanding indebtedness that will mature between calendar year 2020 and calendar year 2023, and we or our subsidiaries may incur additional indebtedness in the future.
+The proceeds from our December 2020 IPO were used to repay amounts outstanding under the Term Loan Agreement of \$76.6 million (includes accrued interest and fees of \$0.3 million), and the amounts outstanding under the Encina Credit Facility (defined below) of \$33.4 million (includes accrued interest and fees of \$0.2 million).